MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 First, you will need an Azure account.
 If you don't already have one, you can start a free trial of Azure [here](https://azure.microsoft.com/free/).

+Log into the [Azure Portal](https://azure.portal.com) using your credentials

 ___

 ### Task 2 - Create a resource group

 If you are new to Azure,a resource group is a container that holds related resources for an Azure solution.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group, click [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to learn how to create a group

+> Write the name of your resource group on a text file, we will need it later
 ___

 ### Task 3 - Import database package

  Upload the file doctor-note-poc-bacpac located under the folder data-files to a storage account in your subscription.
   Import the database package to a serverless database, for more information on how to do this click [here](https://learn.microsoft.com/en-us/azure/azure-sql/database/database-import?view=azuresql&tabs=azure-powershell).

 <details>
   <summary>   If you have never done this expand this section for detailed steps  </summary>